-GB713 Special Topics in Health Care Management
+GB713 Special Topics in Health Care Management (3.00 cr.)

 Prerequisite: All foundation courses.
 Provides students with the opportunity to study the most current readings, discussions, and experiences in the field of health care management.
 Group projects, papers, and presentations may be used.
 Topics may include current and global issues in health care.